cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 <font color=red> Use ECDSA Ciphers for communications between CloudFront and the origin </font>

 1. Generate a private key by using either of the supported curves (prime256v1 or secp384r1).
-2. Generate an <font color=blue> ECDSA Digital Certificate </font> in the `X.509` PEM format with a trusted certificate authority.
+2. Generate an <font color=LightSlateBlue> ECDSA Digital Certificate </font> in the `X.509` PEM format with a trusted certificate authority.
 3. Set up your origin to prefer the ECDSA certificate.
 4. Using ECDSA doesn't require any settings changes in the CloudFront console or APIs, and there is no additional fee.